Oyster Bay History Walk: 10. Waterfront Center

-The area of the shore used by the WaterFront Center used to be the site of Jakobson’s Shipyard.
-During World War II minesweepers, tugboats, and mini-submarines were produced for the US Navy.
-Today educational and recreational facilities occupy the site.

-A major feature of the educational facilities is the U.S. National Historic Landmark Christeen, which is moored at the WaterFront Center.
-She is the oldest oyster sloop in the United States having been laid down in 1883.
-After 30 years of harvesting oysters she was used as a cargo vessel and then a pleasure vessel.
-In 1989 she was abandoned.
-Then in 1991 she was bought by a group of Oyster Bay enthusiasts and restored.

-Oyster Bay produces up to 90% of the oysters and 40% of the hard clams harvested in New York State.
-The Christeen serves as a floating classroom to educate students of all ages about the operation of historic vessels and protection of the marine environment of Oyster Bay and Long Island Sound.

 11. Captain Kidd in Oyster Bay

 Although Richard Coote, the Earl of Bellomont, had been instrumental in securing Kidd's commission as a privateer he later turned against Kidd and other pirates, writing that the inhabitants of Long Island were "a lawless and unruly people" protecting pirates who had "settled among them."

 In an attempt to avoid his mutinous crew, who had gathered in New York, Kidd sailed 120 miles around the eastern tip of Long Island, and then doubled back 90 miles along the Sound to Oyster Bay.
 He felt this was a safer passage than the high-trafficked narrows between Staten Island and Brooklyn.

-Kidd arrived in Oyster Bay on June 9, 1699, and anchored offshore.
-Justice White and Doctor Cooper helped to transmit a message to Kidd's wife in New York, without exposing Kidd and his location.
-This secrecy was in vain, however, for his location in Oyster Bay was revealed, and just over a month later he was imprisoned in Boston before being shipped back to England for trial.